 Choosing a trustee is a core component of the owner’s legacy of success.
-Trustee options typically include key business leaders at the family business, trustworthy family members or advisors, or a corporate entity.
+The choice of trustee is akin to choosing a successor CEO for a business: the owner must choose someone they can trust to be a good steward of the family's assets.
+Trustee options typically include key business leaders at the company, trustworthy family members or advisors, or a professional trustee.

-When an individual is chosen as trustee, that individual effectively becomes the “CEO” of the family wealth — and just like the successful business owner who created the wealth, they need to surround themselves with top-tier support team members to ensure the wealth is properly managed.
-Most know to engage a financial advisor — the “CFO” of the family wealth — to oversee trust investments, but they often forget to consider the “COO” and “CIO” roles.
-This is where engaging a firm to serve as agent for trustee can be critically important.
+When an individual is chosen as trustee, they effectively become the “CEO” of the family wealth held within the trust.
+Like the successful business owner who created the wealth, they must surround themselves with a trusted support team to ensure the wealth is properly managed.
+Most know to engage a financial advisor, the “CFO” of the family wealth, to oversee trust investments, but they often forget to consider the “COO” and “CIO” roles.
+This is where engaging a professional fiduciary to serve as agent for trustee can be critically important.

-When an individual is chosen as trustee, that individual effectively becomes the “CEO” of the family wealth.
+When an individual is chosen as trustee, they effectively become the “CEO” of the family wealth held within the trust.